 Many climbers erroneously believe that changing safety systems in unavoidable because they do not necessarily understand that a bight of rope can be pushed through rappel rings.
 They might also misunderstand the different ways climbers can connect to an anchor.
 Some connections between a climber and an anchor are critical, and they require strength and security.
 Like a PAS, a personal tether, or anchoring with the climbing rope and a clove hitch.
 These kinds of connections are both strong and secure.
 Combined with a locking carabiner, they are capable of holding over ten times the climbers body weight in some cases.

-Second, many climbers misunderstand the actual impacts lowering off the rings makes on communal fixed hardware.
+Second, many climbers misunderstand the actual impacts lowering off the rings make on communal fixed hardware.
 Lowering off rings, undoubtedly, wears rings out faster than rappelling.
 But, it is important to remember that the rings are engineered for the purpose of lowering.
 They are designed to sustain the wear and tear of lowering, and then be replaced.
 Even if lowering resulted in drastic ring erosion, it is worth considering how a more efficient and safer lowering sequence may be worth it.
 As accident data surrounding rappelling accumulates, it is worth considering that our friends and family members are more valuable than stainless steel rings, and the only real cost of keeping them safer is replacing rings more frequently.

 Having asserted those two common misunderstandings, let’s look at a cleaning sequence that maintains one unremitting safety system (the belay), requires minimal equipment, and never detaches the climbing rope from the cleaner.